Brainfuck

-Brainfuck is an esoteric programming language created in 1993 by Urban Müller.
+Brainfuck is an esoteric programming language created in 1993 by Swiss student Urban Müller.
+Designed to be extremely minimalistic, the language consists of only eight simple commands, a data pointer, and an instruction pointer.

-Notable for its extreme minimalism, the language consists of only eight simple commands, a data pointer and an instruction pointer.
-While it is fully Turing complete, it is not intended for practical use, but to challenge and amuse programmers.
-Brainfuck requires one to break commands into microscopic steps.
+Brainfuck is an example of a so-called Turing tarpit: it can be used to write any program, but it is not practical to do so because it provides so little abstraction that the programs get very long or complicated.
+While Brainfuck is fully Turing-complete, it is not intended for practical use but to challenge and amuse programmers.
+Brainfuck requires one to break down commands into small and simple instructions.

-The language's name is a reference to the slang term brainfuck, which refers to things so complicated or unusual that they exceed the limits of one's understanding, as it was not meant or made for designing actual software but to challenge the boundaries of computer programming.
+The language takes its name from the slang term brainfuck, which refers to things so complicated or unusual that they exceed the limits of one's understanding, as it was not meant or made for designing actual software but to challenge the boundaries of computer programming.

+Because the language's name contains profanity, many substitutes are used, such as brainfsck, branflakes, brainoof, brainfrick, BrainF, and BF.

 History

-In 1992, Urban Müller, a Swiss physics student, took over a small online archive for Amiga software.
-The archive grew more popular, and was soon mirrored around the world.
-Today, it is the world's largest Amiga archive, known as Aminet.

 Müller designed Brainfuck with the goal of implementing the smallest possible compiler, inspired by the 1024-byte compiler for the FALSE programming language.
-Müller's original compiler was implemented in machine language and compiled to a binary with a size of 296 bytes.
+Müller's original compiler was implemented in Motorola 68000 assembly on the Amiga and compiled to a binary with a size of 296 bytes.
 He uploaded the first Brainfuck compiler to Aminet in 1993.
 The program came with a "Readme" file, which briefly described the language, and challenged the reader "Who can program anything useful with it? :)".
-Müller also included an interpreter and some quite elaborate examples.
+Müller also included an interpreter and some examples.
 A second version of the compiler used only 240 bytes.
-There are currently many brainfuck compilers in the web.

-As Aminet grew, the compiler became popular among the Amiga community, and in time it was implemented for other platforms.

-P′′: Brainfuck's formal "parent language"

-Except for its two I/O commands, Brainfuck is a minor variation of the formal programming language P′′ created by Corrado Böhm in 1964, which in turn is explicitly based on the Turing machine.
-In fact, using six symbols equivalent to the respective Brainfuck commands +, -, <, >, [, ], Böhm provided an explicit program for each of the basic functions that together serve to compute any computable function.
-So the first "Brainfuck" programs appear in Böhm's 1964 paper – and they were sufficient to prove Turing completeness.

-The Infinite Abacus: Brainfuck's "grand-parent" language

-A version with explicit memory addressing (rather than relative moves on a stack) and a conditional jump (instead of loops) was introduced by Joachim Lambek in 1961 under the name of the Infinite Abacus, consisting of an infinite number of cells and two instructions: